 Carver State Bank has been a vital part of the Savannah, GA community since it was founded as the Georgia Savings and Realty Corporation in 1927.
 The mission of Carver State Bank is to maintain a sound, profitable, growing institution by providing high-quality products and services for the Bank's customers, especially those in it's targeted communities.

 Central Bank of Kansas City is a community bank with a long and successful history of business lending and outreach, based on its strategy of revitalizing the urban core and building wealth in low-income neighborhoods.
-With the main branch in Kansas City’s Historic Northeast neighborhood—where it was founded in 1951—Central Bank now has seven locations throughout the Kansas City metropolitan area.
-For eleven of the past twelve years, the bank has earned the CDFI Bank Enterprise Award for its involvement in the community it serves.
+With the main branch in Kansas City’s Historic Northeast neighborhood—where it was founded in 1951—Central Bank attends to the needs of the typically underserved in the Kansas City metropolitan area.
+The bank has been a continual recipient of the CDFI Bank Enterprise Award for its involvement in the community it serves.

 City First Bank delivers innovative and creative community development finance services to low- and moderate-income communities of Washington DC and nearby suburbs.
 The only dedicated community development bank in the region, City First focuses on building assets – financing small companies, affordable housing, and community facilities.
 City First provides a range of banking services to nonprofit organizations and small businesses.
 They offer competitive returns to socially motivated investors who want a double bottom line return.
 With aid from the New Markets Tax Credit, they are able to finance large scale projects and offer subsidized financing for eligible projects that offer demonstrated and sustained benefits in low wealth neighborhoods.